nikitagorelovreki/reki/docs/NEW_PACKAGE_GUIDE.md

 ## Overview

-This guide provides step-by-step instructions for creating new packages in the CUIS monorepo.
+This guide provides step-by-step instructions for creating new packages in the Reki monorepo.
 The system includes an automated script that handles package scaffolding and configuration.

 ## Quick Start